 The Economic Impact of Christmas Markets

 Christmas markets are said to pump millions into the economies due to their economic and employment after-holiday footprint.
-Aside from the people employed on the stalls, many are working in the construction, security, waste management, stewarding, servicing, and promotion, not to mention the operational and management teams.
+Aside from the people employed on the stalls, many work in the construction, security, waste management, stewarding, servicing, and promotion, not to mention the operational and management teams.
 The return on promotion investment is, as statistics show, quite significant.

 Careful positioning of traders is needed to guarantee a good flow of customers to all areas of the market.
 Here is where the design and layout of any Christmas market make a difference.
 Visitors will surely expect a creative guide to show them the way to every stall in the market.

-Attracting over one million visitors from Europe and the UK annually and bringing in around £75m, the Christmas Market of Belfast is truly a booster to the local economy.
+Attracting over one million visitors from Europe and the UK annually and bringing in around £75m, the Christmas Market of Belfast is a booster to the local economy.

 The Christmas Market of Belfast in 2022